 In 2019, UPM has completed several large transactions with top business and industry leaders worldwide in the voluntary carbon market.
 More than 1 million carbon credits, most of these premium-quality GS CERs, were purchased by our clients.
 UPM has established a strong partnership among all stakeholders, linking poor local farmers to responsible private companies from all over the world.

-With our mission to help achieving the global Sustainable Development Goals, UPM kept being engaged in sustainable sanitation/waste-to-value, renewable energy and carbon strategy consulting projects.
-Our projects cover 4 regions in the world, including Asia, Middle-East, Africa and Europe, and 12 countries/territories (Mainland China, Taiwan, Bangladesh, Nepal, Pakistan, Jordan, Lebanon, Ghana, Mali, Burkina-Faso, and Germany).
+With our mission to help to achieve the global Sustainable Development Goals, UPM kept being engaged in sustainable sanitation/waste-to-value, renewable energy and carbon strategy consulting projects.
+Our projects cover 4 regions in the world, including Asia, Middle East, Africa and Europe, and 12 countries/territories (Mainland China, Taiwan, Bangladesh, Nepal, Pakistan, Jordan, Lebanon, Ghana, Mali, Burkina-Faso, and Germany).

 Going forward, UPM will continue supporting the most vulnerable people and communities to mitigate and adapt to the adverse effects of climate change and humanitarian crises.